rroyalty/bandwidth/README.md

 * Type npm run start from the client file to start the React application.

 ## Questions
-Please contact the builders of this application if you have any quesitons, concerns or issues running the app on your local machine (contact info below).
+Please contact the builders of this application if you have any questions, concerns or issues running the app on your local machine (contact info below).

 ## Future Development
 * Add different color modes for users.
 This could include the nowadays standard dark mode (toggle), perhaps a more creative toggle color such as Pride mode, or maybe even a color picker associated with CSS variables that would change certain sets of colors based off User preference.